It doesn’t matter how much money your startup is making right now; you cannot afford to ignore digital security.

 - Hackers can set up a fake Wi-Fi hotspot that is designed specifically to steal information.
 This frequently happens if your employees are known to congregate at a particular bar, restaurant, or shared workspace.
 This is usually called a watering hole attack.

-The way to protect your employees here is to make sure that they have an easy to use VPN on their device.
+The way to protect your employees here is to make sure that they have an easy to use VPN (Virtual Private Network) on their device.

 IPVanish currently has the most diverse and trusted tool available for this.
 VPNs like this will encrypt their communications, and protect them even if they do connect to a malicious Wi-Fi hotspot.